chen369/OpenIG-SampleCompany/README.md

    * Disabled Route(s): 41-oidc-customers-exclusions.json, 42-oidc-customers-logout.json, 43-oidc-customers-extended.json.
    * Test1: Login to CustomerApp using cus1 account.
 Result: User successfully logged in.
 11. OpenIG-OIDC RP - Extended:
+   * Note: This use-case uses ScriptableFilter which is implemented using OpenIG Aynsc client APIs, This use-case will result in thread deadlock in OpenIG 4.0 due to this bug: OPENIG-865.
+Upgrade to OpenIG 4.5+ to test this use-case.
    * Enabled Route(s): 41-oidc-customers-exclusions.json, 42-oidc-customers-logout.json, 43-oidc-customers-extended.json
    * Disabled Route(s): 40-oidc-customers-minimal.json
    * Test1: Login to CustomerApp using cus1 account.
 Result: User successfully logged in.